-Academy trusts that have delegated health and safety responsibility to the local governing board or committee of the board only
+Governing Body of maintained schools along with academy trusts that have not delegated responsibilities for health and safety to the local governing board.

-The local governing board will:
+The governing board, in conjunction with the Headteacher, will:

-- Ensure whole-school familiarity with the requirements of the appropriate legislation and codes of practice. - Create and monitor a management structure responsible for health and safety in the school. - Ensure there is a detailed and enforceable policy for health and safety, and that the policy is implemented by all. - Annually assess the effectiveness of the policy and ensure any necessary changes are made. - Identify risks relating to possible accidents and injuries and make reasonable adjustments to prevent them occurring. - Ensure the school has secured safe means of entry and exit for all site users. - Ensure the school can provide equipment, grounds and systems of work which are safe. - Ensure safe arrangements are made for the handling, storage and transportation of any articles and substances. - Ensure staff have safe and healthy working conditions that comply with statutory requirements, codes of practice and guidance. - Where necessary, ensure the school can provide protective equipment and clothing, along with any necessary guidance and instruction on use.
+- Ensure they provide a safe place for all users of the site including staff, pupils and visitors. - Oversee that staff receive training and instruction so that they can perform their duties in a healthy and safe manner. - Ensure whole-school familiarity with the requirements of the appropriate legislation and codes of practice. - Create and monitor a management structure responsible for health and safety in the school. - Ensure there is a detailed and enforceable policy for health and safety, and that the policy is implemented by all. - Assess the effectiveness of the policy and ensure any necessary changes are made annually. - Identify the risks relating to possible accidents and injuries and make reasonable adjustments to prevent them occurring. - Ensure the school has secured safe means of entry and exit for all site users. - Ensure the school can provide equipment, grounds and systems of work which are safe. - Ensure safe arrangements are made for the handling, storage and transportation of any articles and substances. - Ensure staff have safe and healthy working conditions that comply with statutory requirements, codes of practice and guidance. - Where necessary, ensure the school can provide protective equipment and clothing, along with any necessary guidance and instruction for safe use.